MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 You publish a Microsoft Edge extension at the [Microsoft Edge Add-ons website](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).

-To start publishing a Microsoft Edge extension, you must [register for a developer account](https://developer.microsoft.com/registration) with a Microsoft account (MSA) email account to submit your extension listing to the store.
+To start publishing a Microsoft Edge extension, you must [register for a developer account](https://developer.microsoft.com/registration) with a Microsoft account (MSA) email account to submit your extension listing to the store (the Microsoft Edge Add-ons website).
 The email address of a Microsoft account (MSA) includes `@outlook.com`, `@live.com`, or `@hotmail.com`.
 When you choose an email address to register, consider whether you must transfer or share ownership of the Microsoft Edge extension with other people in your organization.
 After registration is complete, you can create a new extension submission to the store.

 To submit your extension to the store, you need to provide the following items: